RKrishnakumaran/GammaHarmonicsProject-HuesDataset/README.md

 ############################################

-Overview of Codes: The following scripts are to be run in order to replicate the analysis and data Figures in the paper.
+Overview of Codes: The following scripts, run in order, would replicate the gamma-harmonic analyses and Figures 2 and 5 in the paper from the LFP data.

 * _prepareData.m_ - performs Multitaper and phase analyses on LFP data for each subject and saves the output for use in Figure codes.